 Machine stitch, and repeat for all four corners.
 Turn the zipper pouch the right side out, these stitched corners create the flat bottom of the pouch.
 Fold the raw edges from your turning gap in and machine stitch to close, alternatively, you can use a ladder stitch to hand stitch the turning gap close.

-One completed zipper pouch with flat bottom, if you are anything like me as soon as you finish one a member of the family appears “I like that, can I have it?” – so much for trying to get ahead with some gifts for Christmas!!
+I hope you have enjoyed the zipper pouch sewing tutorial, you have one completed lovely zipper pouch with flat bottom.
+If you are anything like me as soon as you finish one a member of the family appears “I like that, can I have it?” – so much for trying to get ahead with some gifts for Christmas!!

 This beginner sewing project is a perfect start on your bag making journey.